ARTEMUS

 3. Record Keeping: Maintain organized and complete records of your import transactions.
 These records should include invoices, bills of lading, customs documentation, and other relevant paperwork.
 Retain these records for at least five years from the date of entry, as they may be subject to inspection by CBP.

-5. Resolution of Bond Claims: In the event that CBP makes a claim against your customs bond due to non-compliance, unpaid duties, taxes, or fees, it is your responsibility to address and resolve the claim promptly.
+5. Resolution Of Bond Claims: In the event that CBP makes a claim against your customs bond due to non-compliance, unpaid duties, taxes, or fees, it is your responsibility to address and resolve the claim promptly.
 This may involve payment of the claimed amount or providing documentation to dispute the claim.

 Related: Canada Emanifest: Meaning, Key Requirements, & Challenges